FavioVazquez/MexicanNumericalSimulationSchool/school/projects/HabibProject/Solutions/emu_galaxy/README.md

 To begin, you will need a version of GSL installed.
 If you have used the last emulators you already have it installed.

 Check the Makefile to see if the GSL directory is the one defined by GSL_DIR.
+There is an example in Makefile~.
 You can see where is GSL installed with:

 ```